Learn About the Medical Device Sales Representative Salary

 Educational Background

-Most reps on medical sales have at least one bachelor’s degree.
+Most reps in medical sales have at least one bachelor’s degree.
 While not a requirement, many employers find that degrees in technical fields such as engineering or biology can help reps understand their product’s practical applications.

 Whether or not candidates have this type of technical education is incredibly valuable, having direct sales training-especially if that experience is in the medical industry.

-Reps can, for example, get certified by the National Association of Medical Sales Representatives, or find other field sales certifications that they can use to demonstrate their abilities.
+Reps can, for example, get certified by the National Association of Medical Sales Representatives or find other field sales certifications that they can use to demonstrate their abilities.

 How Much Do They Earn?